ar8372/Optimization-SteepestDescent-vs-GradientDescent/README.md

 # Optimization-SteepestDescent vs GradientDescent
-<h3>Understand working of Steepest-Descent and Gradient-Descent methods.</h3>
+<h3>Understand working of Steepest-Descent and Gradient-Descent methods</h3>
+<h4>We will work with Quadratic function.
+Because any higher dimension will be harder to plot and visualize.</h4>

 <h2>Problem Statement :-</h1>